nicholasericksen/vcp-soil-study/README.md

 max    974.460895  1211.514519

 ```
-This table of descriptive statistics was generated using `df.describe()`.
+This table of descriptive statistics was generated using the `df.describe()` method in Pandas.

-Why do some have the lowest value in the negatives??
-Histograms of the raw data can be found in Appendix.
+Histograms of the raw data can be found in the Appendix.

 ![All Elements by Region](results/dataset-visual.png?raw=true)

-TODO: Add comment here as to how each region is different by element or the same by comparing each elements regional mean to the overall mean.
+It can be seen in Figure X above that differences in each element concentration exist accross each individual region.
+For example calcium and titanium are more prevelant in the Northwest forest, but contain less iron and silicon in comparison to the other regions.

+TODO: Any speculation as to why this is?

 ### Element Correlation